 By Size

-• Penthouse: The epitome of luxury, offering spacious layouts, premium amenities, often with stunning views and terraces.
+- Penthouse: The epitome of luxury, offering spacious layouts and premium amenities, often with stunning views and terraces.

 By Features

-• Amenities: Look for apartments with elevators, security, parking, and in-unit laundry for added convenience.
+- Amenities: Look for apartments with elevators, security, parking, and in-unit laundry for convenience.

-• Special Features: Desirable additions can include a balcony with a view, pool, garden, or terrace to enjoy the Tuscan landscape.
+- Special Features: Desirable additions include a balcony with a view, pool, garden, or terrace to enjoy the Tuscan landscape.

 By Location